 Wait at least 12 hours for your wall to dry, and then apply a clear coat.
 I like to use a matte finish.
 Pro Tip: it's important to seal your glaze, as they are NOT durable and can come off your wall with little effort.

-Now step back, and enjoy what you’ve created!
+Now step back, and enjoy what you’ve decorative painted walls!

 Have a project for your home in the Charleston, South Carolina area?